Lake Erie Links

 Planting vegetation can be done by a property owner and in most cases does not require hiring a contractor.
 A professional may be hired to plant larger areas, or to assist with property owners who do not wish to conduct the work themselves.
 A landscape professional may be necessary to determine which plants are best for a given location and how to best mix plants for beauty and stability purposes.

-Pennsylvania Sea Grant’s publication, “Vegetative Best Management Practices - A Manual For Pennsylvania/Lake Erie Bluff Landowners,” applies for many reaches of Ohio’s coast.
-You can download it by chapter at www.seagrant.psu.edu/publications/erosion.htm or in its entirety from the link below.
+Pennsylvania Sea Grant’s publication, “Vegetative Best Management Practices - A Manual for Pennsylvania/Lake Erie Bluff Landowners,” applies for many reaches of Ohio’s coast.
+You can download it by chapter (PDF) on the Pennsylvania Sea Grant website: www.paseagrant.org.